 Love these smiling ladies

-And don’t forget, Santa Barbara is known as the American Riviera – you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere, or just enjoy the million-dollar views from an outdoor table at one of the harbor cafes.
+While you’re visiting Santa Barbara, known as the American Riviera, you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere.
+Or just enjoy the great climate and the million-dollar views while lounging at an alfresco table at one of the harbor cafes.

-Now that you see how beautiful this parade is – the horses, the costumes, all set against the charming Spanish architecture of Santa Barbara, plan a visit in August to see this year’s upcoming Fiesta Historical Parade.
+I’m sure you’ll agree, this parade is gorgeous…the horses, the costumes, all set against the charming Spanish architecture of Santa Barbara.
+Plan a visit in August to see this spectacular parade.
+All of the festivities begin on the Wednesday before the first Friday in August.

 VIVA LA FIESTA!